 1601-06 REQUIREMENTS

-06.01 The “Memorandum of Understanding Between the Department of Homeland Security / Federal Emergency Management Agency and Nuclear Regulatory Commission Regarding Radiological Response, Planning and Preparedness” (Agencywide Documents Access and Management System (ADAMS) Accession No. responsibilities
+06.01 The “Memorandum of Understanding Between the Department of Homeland Security / Federal Emergency Management Agency and Nuclear Regulatory Commission Regarding Radiological Response, Planning and Preparedness” (Agencywide Documents Access and Management System (ADAMS) Accession No. ML24184A043) describes each agency’s responsibilities under the MOU.

-The NRC has overall for ensuring the adequacy of emergency plans and preparedness for NRC-licensed nuclear power reactors.
-The NRC will base its reasonable assurance finding on a review of the FEMA findings and determinations as to whether State and local emergency plans are adequate and capable of being implemented, and on the NRC assessment as to whether the licensee's emergency plans are adequate and capable of being implemented.
+The NRC has overall authority for ensuring the adequacy of emergency plans and preparedness for NRC-licensed nuclear power reactors.
+The NRC will base its reasonable assurance finding for each power reactor on a review of the FEMA findings and determinations as to whether State and local emergency plans are adequate and capable of being implemented, and on the NRC assessment as to whether the licensee's emergency plans are adequate and capable of being implemented.

 FEMA has the lead in assessing the adequacy of offsite plans and preparedness and to certify that the State and local government emergency plans can and will be implemented in a manner to ensure public health and safety in the event of a radiological emergency at an NRC-licensed nuclear power reactor.

-06.02 A FEMA finding of the failure to maintain reasonable assurance the inability to 44 CFR Part 350 and protective measures may be considered
+06.02 A FEMA finding of the failure to maintain reasonable assurance indicates the inability of the offsite response organizations to meet capability requirements of 44 CFR Part 350 and NUREG-0654/FEMA-REP-1 such that the health and safety of the population living around the plant would be adversely impacted and adequate protective measures could not be taken during an emergency.
+A compensatory measure or backup method may be available such that the capability requirements could be considered met.

-reasonable assurance is until the NRC receives specific information that the licensee or OROs have lost the ability to implement one or more of the planning standards required to ensure the implementation of appropriate protective measures for the general public if needed.
+FEMA’s reasonable assurance finding will inform the NRC’s reasonable assurance finding.
+The NRC will continue to presume reasonable assurance is maintained until the NRC receives specific information from FEMA that the licensee or OROs have lost the ability to implement one or more of the planning standards required to ensure the implementation of appropriate protective measures for the general public if needed.

-06.03 degraded condition of offsite infrastructure and response capabilities does not dictate the need for immediate action by the licensee.
+06.03 The degraded condition of offsite infrastructure and response capabilities does not dictate the need for immediate action by the licensee.

-A licensee is not required under 10 CFR 50.54(s)(2)(ii) to immediately shut down due to degraded offsite emergency response infrastructure or response capabilities, as long as the reactor continues to operate within its safety limits.
+A licensee is not required under 10 CFR 50.54(s)(2)(ii) to immediately shut down due to degraded offsite emergency response infrastructure or response capabilities, as long as the reactor continues to operate within its technical specification safety limits.

-When an NRC-licensed nuclear power reactor has properly shut down in compliance with NRC regulations, there is no requirement for the licensee to obtain any specific authorization to restart, unless a safety limit has been exceeded.
-If a licensee wishes to restart, but the act of restarting would create a non-compliance with NRC requirements or the terms of the operating license, then the licensee prior NRC approval.
+When an NRC-licensed nuclear power reactor has properly shut down in compliance with NRC regulations, there is no requirement for the licensee to obtain any specific authorization to restart, unless a technical specification safety limit has been exceeded.
+If a licensee wishes to restart, but the act of restarting would create a non-compliance with NRC requirements or the terms of the operating license, then the licensee would first need to resolve the potential non-compliance.
+Resolution of the potential non-compliance would be fact based and might involve requesting prior NRC approval of a change to the operating license.